paragonie/paseto/docs/README.md

 ### 2. Usability

-Developers who are already familiar with JSON Web Tokens (JWT) should be able to, intuitively, use PAST in their software with minimal friction.
+Developers who are already familiar with JSON Web Tokens (JWT) should be able to, intuitively, use Paseto in their software with minimal friction.

-Additionally, developers who are not already familiar with JWT should be able to pick up PAST and use it successfully without introducing security flaws into their application.
+Additionally, developers who are not already familiar with JWT should be able to pick up Paseto and use it successfully without introducing security flaws into their application.

-## Was "Stateless Session Tokens" one of PAST's Design Goals?
+## Was "Stateless Session Tokens" one of Paseto's Design Goals?

-No, neither PAST nor JWT were designed for
-[stateless session management](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/),
-which is largely an anti-pattern.
+No, neither Paseto nor JWT were designed for [stateless session management](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/), which is largely an anti-pattern.

-## How should we pronounce PAST?

-Like the English word "pasta" without the final "a".
-It rhymes with "cost", "frost", "lost", or the first syllable in "roster".

-Pronouncing it like the English word "past" is acceptable, but politely discouraged.

-Implementations in other languages are encouraged, but not required, to make pasta puns in their naming convention.